 (49) Environmental Site Assessment (ESA)--An environmental report that conforms to the Standard Practice for Environmental Site Assessments: Phase I Assessment Process (ASTM Standard Designation: E 1527) and conducted in accordance with §11.305 of this chapter (relating to Environmental Site Assessment Rules and Guidelines) as it relates to a specific Development.

-(50) Executive Award and Review Advisory Committee (EARAC also referred to as the "Committee")--The Department committee required by Tex.
+(50) Executive Award and Review Advisory Committee (EARAC, also referred to as the Committee)--The Department committee required by Tex.
 Gov't Code §2306.1112.

 (51) Existing Residential Development--Any Development Site which contains existing residential Units at any time as of the beginning of the Application Acceptance Period.